MDSNet2016/schema/README.md

 * Validation of data values.
 * Value conversion between applicaiton and datastore states.

-Scheme is intended to be extensible so that plugin-based application can add entities, attributes, and relationships to an existing schema to support the plugin operations.
+Schema is intended to be extensible so that plugin-based application can add entities, attributes, and relationships to an existing schema to support the plugin operations.

 ## Usage